 While some tenants will take either of the two options, others won't.
 A tenant may choose to extend their stay without signing a lease.
 In other words, the tenant will be staying at your 'will'.
 So, you can evict them at any time you wish.

 If you do evict the tenant and they refuse to leave, the tenant automatically becomes a trespasser.

 What Does the Term "Adverse Possession" Mean?

-Adverse possession is the means through which a squatter gains legal rights of a property.
+Adverse possession in Texas is the means through which a squatter can gain legal ownership of a real estate property.
 For a squatter to qualify for an adverse possession claim, they must meet certain requirements.
 For example, they must have stayed on the property for a period of 10 uninterrupted years.